Yord/shargs/README.md

 const opts = [
-  stringPos('question', {desc: 'Ask a question.', required: true}), number('answer', ['-a', '--answer'], {desc: 'The answer.', defaultValues: ['42']}), flag('help', ['-h', '--help'], {desc: 'Print this help message and exit.'}) ]
+  stringPos('question', {desc: 'Ask a question.', required: true}), number('answer', ['-a', '--answer'], {desc: 'The answer.', defaultValues: [42]}), flag('help', ['-h', '--help'], {desc: 'Print this help message and exit.'}) ]

 const script = program('deepThought', opts, {desc: 'Ask the Ultimate Question.'})
 ```

-The `deepThought` script should have three command-line options:
+The `'deepThought'` script should have three command-line options:

 1. A `required` string positional argument named `question`.
-2. An `answer` number option specified with `-a` or `--answer` that should default to `'42'` if not given.
+2. An `answer` number option specified with `-a` or `--answer` that should default to `42` if not given.
 3. A `help` command-line flag given by `-h` or `--help`.

 We used the `shargs-opts` module to get a nice DSL for describing our options.
-However, we could have also have written them out as objects ourselves or could have used a different DSL.
+However, we could have also written them out as objects ourselves or could have used a different DSL.

 Next, we tell our parser about the options: